 - *.mapbox.com : TCP 443

 - 1 and 5 are the minimum requirements to make it work, but 4 is highly recommended for better reliability and performance.

-- If your network only allows IP whitelisting, you can review this article for details.
+- Regarding whitelisting, we recommend to whitelist the domain name and not the IP address due to possible future IP address changes.
+However, if your network only allows IP whitelisting, you can review this article for details.

 Monitoring Internet Bandwidth Usage